 Students majoring in mathematics have the opportunity to graduate with honors in the major.
 Students must maintain a cumulative University of Iowa grade-point average (GPA) of at least 3.33, as required by the College of Liberal Arts and Sciences; additionally, students must maintain a cumulative GPA of at least 3.40 in the major, a GPA set by the Department of Mathematics.

-To graduate with honors in the major, students also must complete one of the options below.
+To graduate with honors in the major, students also must complete one of the following options.

 Option 1